 The World Health Organization (WHO) on March 11, 2020 declared COVID-19 a pandemic, pointing to the over 118,000 cases of the corona virus illness in over 110 countries and territories around the world and the sustained risk of further global spread.
 To stop further global spread of the virus, the world needs a screening test that is fast and reliable.
 For the past decade, Biocan Diagnostics Inc has produced world class Tell Me Fast™ range of Rapid & Elisa tests from Canada.
 Tell Me Fast Rapid Tests are simple to perform, deliver fast and give accurate results within minutes and can be performed at point of care settings, hospitals, clinics and laboratories.

-BioCan Diagnostics is one of the first companies with a rapid test for COVID-19 IgG/IgM.
-The product is Canadian made, it is CE mark approved.
-Altremed, LLC is partnering with BioCan Diagnostics to bring this rapid test to the United States to screen people for the corona virus and return us back to our lives and work.
+BioCan Diagnostics is one of the first companies with a rapid test for COVID-19 IgG/IgM antibodies.
+The product is Canadian made, it is FDA authorized and CE mark approved.
+Altremed, LLC is partnering with BioCan Diagnostics to bring this rapid COVID antibody test to the world to screen people for the corona virus, determine immunity and return us back to our lives and work.

 How it works